-1. Register for Edelweiss with your professional e-mail address.
+1. Register for Edelweiss with your library-issued e-mail address.

-2. Send me a note that includes the e-mail address you registered with, your full name, and your current library (subject: Edelweiss).
+2. Send Anne a note that includes the e-mail address you registered with, your full name, and your current library (subject: Edelweiss).

 So easy!
 Then I'll forward your request and let you know when you're all hooked up.